mosn/htnn/site/content/en/docs/operations-guide/controller/observability.md

+---
-# Observability
+title: Observability
+---

-To operate the controller properly, it provides the observability below.
+To be operated properly, the controller provides the observability below.

 ## Log & Trace